PrasannaPandugula/my-hashnode-repo/cmhhy7rm6000102js3mmvbmvb.md

 ### Service Discovery

-* Applications automatically communicate each other without hard coding IPs
+* Applications automatically communicate with each other without hard-coding IPs

 * In Kubernetes, every **Service** automatically gets a **stable DNS name** and a **cluster-internal IP**.